MariaMazaieva/Telegram_schedule_bot/README.md

-Telegram Schedule Bot - ERIC
+Telegram Schedule Bot - ERIC.
 This is a simply lovely Telegram bot that converts a schedule from an .xlsx Excel file into a .ics calendar file.
 The user uploads a schedule, provides a name, and the bot generates a calendar file containing all the shifts for that specific person.
 This .ics file can then be easily imported into any calendar application (Google Calendar, Apple Calendar, Outlook, etc.).